pheianox/jbcn/README.md

   Here we create a button with passed props "primary", "outline", "center" "mb-5" and "onClick".

   However as you can see the class names such as "center" and "mb-5" are not part of the button's defined class names.
-  In this case our button is going to add them without any problem, with the help of JBCN.
+  In this case our button is going to add them without any problem, with the help of jbcn.
 */

 const App = () => <Button primary outline center mb-5 onClick={console.log}>Click me</Button>